 Ho Chi Minh City, Vietnam is a busy, sprawling city filled with honking scooters, pungent aromas and enthralling scenes.
 The staggering city – Vietnam’s largest with a population of 9 million people – is a mix of modern high-rises, classic architecture and historic enclaves.
-Ho Chi Minh City attractions are scattered around the chaotic city, but the top sights are centrally located and easy to see on a self-guided Ho Chi Minh City tour.
+Ho Chi Minh City attractions are scattered around the chaotic city, but the top HCMC sights are centrally located and easy to see on our Self-Guided Ho Chi Minh City tour.

 Planning what to see in Ho Chi Minh City, Vietnam can be a tremendous task.
 HCMC sights are strewn across the city’s 24 districts.
 However, Ho Chi Minh City sightseeing doesn’t have to be a challenge.
 Many of the top Ho Chi Minh City tourist attractions are in District 1 – and can easily be visited on foot.

 District 1 is the heart of the bustling city.
 Serving as the administrative and financial center, the district is home to numerous government entities, corporations and consulates.
 Tourist attractions are interspersed throughout District 1 – and we devised a DIY Ho Chi Minh tour to the top sights.

 Our self-guided city walk includes many Ho Chi Minh City highlights.
 For each HCMC sight, we include a brief description and link to Google Maps.
 To help fellow travelers navigate the city, we have also included a Ho Chi Minh City Map of sights – as well as a link to an online map and walking directions.